 Probably the only case when Reds will be good for projects – is when they will be the ones leading them😄

 - Red will be fast – sense of urgency is critical for project managers and projects, because they are schedule scope and budget driven.
 Reds normally do more because of speed and efficiency.

 - Reds are executors.
 They get things done.
 They are time conscious.
 In projects it is of essence because they are date and results driven.

 - Reds are ready for challenges and difficult tasks.
 The project environment is full of them: tough deadlines, challenging technology, complex solutions, limited budgets and resources.
 Reds fill like a duck to water in such an environment.
 For them, difficult means challenging and worth the effort.
 Impossible is nothing, it just may take a little longer 😂

 - Decisiveness in projects is key, you need to be able to make decisions and make them preferably fast.
-In projects decisions need to be made fast, they can’t be delayed, because any prolongation will impact budget, scope, schedule, quality.
+In projects decisions need to be made fast, they can’t be delayed, because any prolongation will impact the budget, scope, schedule, and quality.
 Time is money.
 However, beware that Reds are sometimes too fast and they need help to weigh the pluses and minuses of specific decisions, based on facts and look into details.

 - In business time is money.
 No one understands it better than reds.
 If the project team is idle or ineffective, money is lost.

 - Reds speak the truth when things go south.
 They often don’t hide it till the very last moment but bring the bad news asap.
 They get straight to the point and are concise.
 It works great with clients and sponsors, as those are C-level executives who are highly likely Reds as well.

 - When problems or tough situations happen – there should be someone to act and act fast.
 Reds are the best.
 They take accountability to lead to results.

 - If anyone has a better idea – Reds will be the best ones to bring it to life.